 “It turns out that the more unbelievable headlines and articles readers are exposed to, the more it warps their compass—making the real seem fake and the fake seem real.
 The more extreme a headline, the longer participants spend processing it, and the more likely they are to believe it.
 The more times an unbelievable claim is seen, the more likely they are to believe it.” – Ryan Holiday,

-Since fake news is on the rise, and most people can’t spot the difference between fake news and real news, we need to know how to spot it so we’re not duped by it ourselves…
+Since fake news isn’t going anywhere, and most people can’t spot the difference between fake news and real news, you need to know how to spot it so you’re not duped by it yourself.

 How to spot fake news